symbolicsoft/noiseexplorer/README.md

 To quickly translate all Noise handshake patterns in the `patterns` folder to Go and Rust implementations, simply run `make implementations` after completing the steps outlined in the Preparation section of this document.
 The software will be available in the `implementations` folder.
 Running `make tests` will verify these implementations against test vectors obtained from [Cacophony](https://github.com/centromere/cacophony), a Haskell implementation of the Noise Protocol Framework.

 ### Contributors and License
-Authored by [Nadim Kobeissi](https://nadim.computer) and [Georgio Nicholas](https://georgio.xyz).
+Authored by [Symbolic Software](https://symbolic.software).
 Released under the GNU General Public License, version 3.